balbasty/notes/registration.md

 > Given two PSD matrices $\mathbf{X}$ and $\mathbf{Y}$, we say that $\mathbf{X}$ _majorises_ $\mathbf{Y}$ (_i.e._, is more positive-definite), noted $\mathbf{X} \succeq \mathbf{Y}$, if $\mathbf{X} - \mathbf{Y}$ is positive semi-definite (also written $\mathbf{X} - \mathbf{Y} \succeq \mathbf{0}$).

 > [!IMPORTANT]
-> In optimization, Loewner's order matters because, for a convex function $\mathcal{L}$, using a preconditioner whose inverse is more positive definite than all Hessians of $\mathcal{L}$ ensures that preconditioned gradient descent converges.
-If you're familiar with maximization-minimization framework, it's quite easy to see that with such a preconditioner the quadratic
+> In optimisation, Loewner's order matters because, for a convex function $\mathcal{L}$, using a preconditioner whose inverse is more positive definite than all Hessians of $\mathcal{L}$ ensures that preconditioned gradient descent converges.
+If you're familiar with minimisation-maximisation framework, it's quite easy to see that with such a preconditioner the quadratic
 >
 > $$
 > \mathcal{Q}(\boldsymbol\theta) = \mathcal{L}(\boldsymbol\theta_0) + \boldsymbol\nabla\mathcal{L}(\boldsymbol\theta_0) \left(\boldsymbol\theta - \boldsymbol\theta_0\right) + \frac{1}{2}\left(\boldsymbol\theta - \boldsymbol\theta_0\right)^{\mathrm{T}}\mathbf{P}^{-1}\left(\boldsymbol\theta - \boldsymbol\theta_0\right) ~,
 > $$
 >
-> which the preconditioned gradient descent step happens to minimize, is above $\mathcal{L}(\boldsymbol\theta)$ everywhere.
+> which the preconditioned gradient descent step happens to minimise, is above $\mathcal{L}(\boldsymbol\theta)$ everywhere.

 > [!NOTE]
 > In [Model-based multiparameter mapping](https://arxiv.org/pdf/2102.01604.pdf) (which is not very well written, sorry...) we show that an approximate Hessian of the form